 Special plans addressing the issues of evacuation have been developed for the following hospitals, schools and industrial sites within the municipality.
+Each individual organization is responsible for the development and maintenance of their Evacuation Plan.
 Copies are held as detailed for each plan below.